-Press a bit more than half of the mixture into the greased baking tin - either with your fingers or using a flat spatula to make the bottom layer even.
+Press no more than half of the mixture into the greased baking tin - either with your fingers or using a flat spatula to make the bottom layer even and thin.
 Spread on the date paste using a spatula and smooth it out until even.

 Bake in the oven for about 30 minutes or until the oats are lightly toasted.